Last Updated on May 30, 2023 by Dr Gustavo Assatourians DDS

 - Make it a routine: To make gum cleaning a regular part of your child’s oral care, establish a regimen.
 After their morning and evening meals, you might want to consider brushing their teeth.

 3. Apply local anesthetic

 If your child loses a baby tooth, they may feel some initial pain or discomfort.
 To help alleviate this, you can use an over-the-counter topical anesthetic, which is a quick and simple solution.
 However, before applying any anesthetic ointment, make sure to clean the area and wait for the bleeding to stop.

 What to expect and tips to take care

 First, the most important thing to remember is no kid follows an exact timeline for eruption and falling out.
 Early teethers tend to lose their baby teeth early.
 Usually, kids start losing their teeth around 6-7 years of age and it takes a few months from the time a tooth starts to become loose until it falls out.

 Secondly, teething is a natural process and when a tooth falls out it’s natural for some bleeding to happen.
 Be calm and reassure your kid, rinsing with warm water and cleaning the area with a warm washcloth could help to speed the process of healing.

-Some kids tend to brush hard, this can cause pain and discomfort.
-Make sure they don’t put much pressure on the area of lost tooth for a few days.
+Some kids tend to brush hard, which can cause pain and discomfort.
+Make sure they don’t put much pressure on the area of the lost tooth for a few days.
 Usually, milk teeth fall on their own, but if it’s wobbly and bothering your kid it is better to visit your dentist rather than yanking out a reluctant tooth before its time.